samhiggie/Run2HTT_Combine_old/README.md

    call the prototype uncertainty splits later.
 The splitter can try and split measurements into an `Unc=Stat+Syst+Bin-By-Bin` format.
   - `--SplitInclusive` The inclusive signal strength measurement will attempt to split the inlusive signal strength measurement.
    Requires that `--SplitUncertainties` has been called.
-   - `--SplitSignals` The splitter will attemp to measure the ggH,qqH,WH and ZH measurements split into `Unc=Stat+Syst+Bin-By-Bin`.
+   - `--SplitSignals` The splitter will attempt to measure the ggH,qqH,WH and ZH measurements split into `Unc=Stat+Syst+Bin-By-Bin`.
    Requires that `--SplitUncertainties` has been called.
    - `--SplitSTXS` The splitter will attemp to measure the ggH and qqH STXS bin measurements split into `Unc=Stat+Syst+Bin-By-Bin`.
    Requires that `--SplitUncertainties` has been called.